CSpanias/cspanias.github.io/_posts/2023-12-07-DVWA - Command Injection.md

 ![](security_levels.png)

+- **Low**: This security level is completely vulnerable and has no security measures at all.
+It's use is to be as an example of how web application vulnerabilities manifest through bad coding practices and to serve as a platform to teach or learn basic exploitation techniques.
+- **Medium**: This setting is mainly to give an example to the user of bad security practices, where the developer has tried but failed to secure an application.
+It also acts as a challenge to users to refine their exploitation techniques.
+- **High**: This option is an extension to the medium difficulty, with a mixture of harder or alternative bad practices to attempt to secure the code.
+The vulnerability may not allow the same extent of the exploitation, similar in various Capture The Flags (CTFs) competitions.
+- **Impossible**: This level should be secure against all vulnerabilities.
+It is used to compare the vulnerable source code to the secure source code.

 ## Security: Low

-> [Command injection](https://owasp.org/www-community/attacks/Command_Injection) is an attack in which the goal is execution of arbitrary commands on the host operating system via a vulnerable application.
+> _[Command Injection](https://owasp.org/www-community/attacks/Command_Injection) is an attack in which the goal is execution of arbitrary commands on the host operating system via a vulnerable application._

 How it works:
 - When we want to execute more than one command we use concatenating characters, such as `;`, `&&`, and `||`, aka *command chaining*.